Iluminatti

 Iluminatti (stylized in tall man lettering: IlumiNATTI) is the debut studio album by Dominican singer Natti Natasha, released by Pina Records and Sony Music Latin on 15 February 2019.
 The album has spawned four singles: "Quién Sabe", "Me Gusta", "Pa' Mala Yo" and "Oh Daddy".
 Iluminatti debuted at number three on the US Top Latin Albums chart with 7,000 album-equivalent units, making it the biggest opening week for a Latin album by a woman since Shakira's El Dorado.

 After the album's release, "Te Lo Dije", "Obsesión", "Oh Daddy" and "No Voy a Llorar" were released as following-up singles with music videos.

-In June, Natti released a music video of her tenth single "Deja Tus Besos".
+In June, Natti released a music video for her tenth single, "Deja Tus Besos".

 Background

 Natasha announced that her album would be titled ilumiNATTI and was set for release on 15 February 2019.
 In an interview with Billboard, Natasha described the album as an album to empower women, bring love and light to the world.
-In the interview, Natasha explains the origin of the album's name, ilumiNATTI, and felt that it was right as "ilumi" means light, and added Natti as it is her stage name.
+In the interview, Natasha explained the origin of the album's name, ilumiNATTI, and felt that it was right as "ilumi" means light, and added Natti as it is her stage name.

 Prior to the album's release, Natasha teased on her personal Instagram account new songs, such as "Era Necesario", "Deja Tus Besos", and "Obsession".

 On 2 February 2019, Natasha joined Puerto Rican singer Kany García at the Soy Yo Tour to perform "Soy Mia" at the José Miguel Agrelot Coliseum.